CorentinLabelle/Brainstorm-Tool/README.md

 - _**Average Reference**_ Creates a linear projector that re-references the EEG.
 - _**ICA:**_ Identifies spatial topographies (components that areindependent in time) specific to an artifact and then removes them from the recordings.

-### 2.2 MEG_Pipeline
+### 2.3 MEG Basic Functions
-This script contains all the process that can be applied on a MEG study.
-When a MEG process is applied from the main app, this script is called.
-It takes as input (1) a cell of the studies (the path to the study .mat file) on which to apply the process and (2) a MatLab structure with the parameters of the process to apply.
+This class contains all the process that can be applied on a MEG study.
+It is derived from the Common Basic Functions class.

 #### Processes available:
 - _**Convert Epoch To Continue:**_ Brainstorm automatically imports data as epoched files.
 This process convert epoched files to continous files.